Free fermionic probability theory and K-theoretic Schubert calculus: Introduction

 However, we are interested in trying to understand the relationship at the level of local dynamics; in particular, to address the question of describing the TASEP dynamics using free fermions.
 To make this precise, we want to describe the $n$-step transition kernel $\prob_{X,n}(\lambda|\mu)$ in Case~X (for $X = A,B,C,D$ as given in~\cite{DW08}) from the particles starting at positions $\mu$ and ending at positions $\lambda$.
 Building upon the work of the first author~\cite{Iwao19,Iwao21,Iwao20}, our previous work~\cite{IMS22} introduced a free fermion description of $\G_{\lambda\ds\mu}(\xx; \bal, \bbe)$ and $\dG_{\lambda/\mu}(\xx; \bal, \bbe)$.
 This lead to a Jacobi--Trudi formula~\cite[Thm.~4.1]{IMS22} for $\G_{\lambda\ds\mu}(\xx; \bal, \bbe)$, which then appropriate specializations give formulas (up to an overall simple factor) for the transition probabilities of the first passage percolation cases~\cite[Case~B,C]{DW08}.
 Likewise, the generalized Schur operators in~\cite{Iwao19}, which are acting on partitions and come from the current operators, behave exactly like the TASEP pushing and blocking dynamics.
-Therefore, our main goal in this paper is to introduce refined versions of these operators from~\cite{Iwao19} and show the following theorem.
+Therefore, our main goal in this paper is to introduce refined versions of these operators from~\cite{Iwao19} and show the correspondence between transition probabilities of four types of discrete time TASEP and refined (dual) Grothendieck polynomials.
+To state the correspondence, here we introduce the four types of TASEP.
+Let the Weyl chamber $\Omega_\ell$ be